Guyana

 Geography

-Guyana is located between 1° and 8.5° north latitude and between 57° and 61° west longitude.
-The lowest point is on the Atlantic coast, the highest point is Mount Roraima-Tepui at 2810 m.
-On the border to Venezuela and Brazil rises the mountains of Guiana, after which the state was named.
+Guyana lies between 1° and 8.5° north latitude and between 57° and 61° west longitude.
+The lowest point is on the Atlantic coast, the highest point is the Roraima-Tepui mountain at 2810 m.
+On the border with Venezuela and Brazil rises the Guayana mountain range, after which the state was named.
 The main river is the Essequibo, which rises in the south of the country and flows into the Atlantic in the north.
-The 225 m high Kaieteur Falls are located in the Potaro National Park.
+The 225 m high Kaieteur Falls are located in Potaro National Park.

 85% of the country is sparsely populated tropical rainforest.
-The west and south are criss-crossed by mountain ranges, where the country's most important rivers originate.
-On the coast you will find a swampy coastal strip.
-Behind is a 20 to 70 km wide alluvial zone, which is partly at sea level and was dyked by Dutch settlers in the 18th century and drained by countless drainage canals.
-The country's agricultural belt is located here, with rice, sugar cane, coconuts and citrus fruits being cultivated.
+The west and south are crossed by mountain ranges, from which the country's most important rivers rise.
+There is a swampy coastal strip on the coast.
+Behind this is a 20 to 70 km wide alluvial zone, which is partly at sea level and was dammed by Dutch settlers in the 18th century and drained by countless drainage channels.
+This is where the country's agricultural belt is located, with rice, sugar cane, coconuts and citrus fruits being grown.

 Climate

-The climate is tropical with rainfall up to 3000 mm per year; Average annual temperatures 27 °C, maximum temperatures around 34 °C, minimum temperatures around 20 °C; Humidity 73-88%.
-There are two rainy seasons: strong from April to August, weaker September to November, stronger again until the end of January, then dryness until the beginning of April.
+The climate is tropical with rainfall of up to 3000 mm per year; average annual temperatures 27 °C, maximum temperatures around 34 °C, minimum temperatures around 20 °C; humidity 73 to 88%.
+There are two rainy periods: heavy from April to August, lighter from September to November, heavy again until the end of January, then dry until the beginning of April.

 Environment